COSC3020/tsp-held-karp-rzafft1/README.md

 is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

-- Worst Case Memory Complexity : O(n!)
+- Worst Case Memory Complexity : $O(n!)$
 * our cities array can have n! permutations, therefore our cache will need to store n! items.
-- Worst Case Time Complexity : O(n!)
+- Worst Case Time Complexity : $O(n!)$
 * our cities array can have n! permutations, so in the worst case, we will have n! recursive calls.
-We also must take into account that we call the tsp function n times to search for the shortest path from each start node.
-So the worst case time complexity simplifies from O(n * n!) to O(n!)
+We also must take into account that we call the tsp function n times to search for the shortest path from each start node, AND we use an insertion sort function that is called once.
+Insertion sort has a worst complexity $O(n^2)$ .
+So the worst case time complexity simplifies from $O(n * n! + n^2)$ to $O(n! + n^2)$